Solutions to common issues that can prevent you from using Speed Test Plus.

 Firewalls & Adblock

-Our speed test sends packets of empty data back and forth to your computer in order to test your line speed and quality over HTTP.
-Since we are a third party sending and grabbing data from your computer, some adblock, firewall, and security services interpret this as an attack and will act accordingly.
+Our speed test sends packets of empty data back and forth to your computer in order to test your line speed and quality socket-to-socket or, as a fall-back, over HTTP.
+Since we are a third party sending and receiving a tiny data packet from your computer to perform the test, some adblock, firewall, and security services interpret this as an attack and will act accordingly.
 Temporarily lowering the severity should allow the test to complete.
 Be sure to turn it back on before leaving our website!

 Receiving a License Expiration Notice